What’s New?

 • Real-time rendering is active in your viewport, and it is required to simulate fluid in the editor.

-The section below is deprecated and will be removed soon.
+The section below is the deprecated input configuration, which will be removed soon.
 It applies only to Unreal Engine versions 4.26 – 5.2.
-The Fluid Flux for UE 5.3 and higher uses new features, such as Enhanced Input, that implement character input inside the project.
+The Fluid Flux for UE 5.3 and higher uses Enhanced Input, which implements character input inside the project.

 As a marketplace creator, I cannot incorporate TPP input config into the asset pack, so developers need to implement them in their projects.
 I recommend using the template example project for your initial trials with Fluid Flux.
 The easiest way to run the demo is described below: